sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Mobile Facilities.*** The vehicle incorporates the features of a starship deck.
 A vehicle must be at least Huge size to accommodate a single mobile facility or Gargantuan to have up to 4.
 Available options are leisure deck, medical bay, operations center, and science bay Additionally, mobile facilities can have the following additional options:

 * *Workshop:* Provides the benefits of any four typ*e*s *o*f vehicle repair tools as well as weapons and armor maintenance tools.
-* *Kitchen:* The vehicle has compact but versatile food storage and preparation equipment such as freezer, ovens, providing cookís tools that can be simultaneously used at advantage by a number of creatures equal to half its crew size.
+* *Kitchen:* The vehicle has compact but versatile food storage and preparation equipment such as freezer, ovens, providing cook√≠s tools that can be simultaneously used at advantage by a number of creatures equal to half its crew size.
-* *Residence:* The vehicle provides sleeping quarters, shower and toilet systems, and a set of cookís tools.
+* *Residence:* The vehicle provides sleeping quarters, shower and toilet systems, and a set of cook√≠s tools.
 * *Store:* The vehicle has a cramped, but browsable, selection of retail shelving.
 * *Holding Cell:* The vehicle has a passenger compartment that can be secured from the outside for prisoner transport.
 DC 20 Strength check to escape.